boilerplatter/postgrpc/README.md

 - **Primitive Focus**: where Postgres has a feature, PostgRPC should support that feature through the query interface.
 Where this is impossible, PostgRPC should strive to provide a distributed equivalent.
 - **Ease-of-Use**: those looking to get started with PostgRPC should be able to spin it up as a service quickly on a variety of systems.
 PostgRPC should ship with sane defaults for most use-cases.
 - **Type Inference**: PostgRPC should accomdate the flexibility of JSON in inputs and outputs rather than mapping JSON or `gRPC` types to Postgres types.
 This includes leveraging Postgres's built-in type inference wherever possible.
-- **Customization**: PostgRPC should be a reference implementation of a `gRPC` service that can be easily re-implemented over custom connection pool logic. `postgres-services` should be usable by anyone looking to use a different protocol to query connection pools that implement the `Pool` and `Connection` traits from `postgres-pool`.
+- **Customization**: PostgRPC should be a reference implementation of a `gRPC` service that can be easily re-implemented over custom connection pool logic.

 ### Non-Goals